Education Action Collective: UMSU’s Home of Student Activism!

 If you’re passionate about fighting for the rights of students and young people, then come along to one of our events!

-Every Thursday in semester 1-2pm via Zoom!!
+Every Thursday in semester 1-2pm AEST via Zoom and in person (when COVID allows!!)

 EDUCATION ACTION COLLECTIVE are a collective of students who standing up and fighting back against attacks on our education and on students.
 We’re fighting for a better world, where education is free and our society works for people, not profit.
 Young people today have grown up in a pretty tough world.
 Global economic, health and climate crises all intersecting and hitting hard.
 Inequality skyrocketing, and governments only seeming to encourage it.
 A casualised workforce rife with wage theft and exploitation.
 A housing market made for landlords, not for normal people.